rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 <!-- One paragraph explanation of the feature. -->

-Introduce a new configuration option for cargo to tell it to move the crate/workspace's target directory into a crate/workspace-specific subdirectory of the configured absolute path, named `CARGO_TARGET_BASE_DIR`.
+Introduce a new configuration option for cargo to tell it to move the workspace's target directory into a workspace-specific subdirectory of the configured absolute path, named `CARGO_TARGET_BASE_DIR`.

 # Motivation
 [motivation]: #motivation